mitalee18/520_Project_Binary_Brigade/README.md

 # 520_Project_Binary_Brigade

+# About this project

+Description: The Patient Tracker project encompasses a comprehensive set of functions, including appointment scheduling, patient record management, and dashboard view.
+The primary audience for the Patient Tracker project includes patients, healthcare providers and administrators.

+Motivation: The motivation behind the Patient Tracker project is to rectify the significant drawbacks of manual paperwork in healthcare.
+It addresses the inefficiencies of manual healthcare paperwork, which consumes resources and poses risks to patient safety due to data entry errors.
+It seeks to expedite the transition to digital systems to enhance data accuracy, provide timely information access, and ensure secure patient record management.

 # Client-Server Architecture

 This project follows a client-server architecture, where the frontend (client) and backend (server API) components are kept